nickmvincent/public-talks/2025-10_csss_gabm/talk-as-marp.md

 - Detecting LLM-produced misinformation
 - Though, actual outputs differ from "real" misinformation (e.g. Reddit posts)

+---

+## And recent work on LLM hacking

+Baumann, Joachim, Paul Rottger, Aleksandra Urman, Albert Wendsjo, Flor Miriam Plaza-del-Arco, Johannes B. Gruber and Dirk Hovy.
+“Large Language Model Hacking: Quantifying the Hidden Risks of Using LLMs for Text Annotation.”
+(2025).

+"We quantify the risk of LLM hacking by replicating 37 data annotation tasks from 21 published social science research studies with 18 different models"

+---

 How can this all be true at once?
 Prompting models to sample from different parts of the distribution

 ---

-## There is strong reason to believe the LLM paradigm is useful for social knowledge
+## There is strong reason to believe the LLM paradigm can be useful for social knowledge

 Can an LLM placed into some kind of social/economic simulation might tell us something "real" about how real people might respond?
 Can we capture real knowledge that is similar in character to the regression coefficient in a very good quantitative study that tells us something about human behavior?